vivek100/oneShotCodeGen/README.md

 | **v1**  | Separate DB, Backend, and Frontend | Comprehensive technical specifications for each component, including architecture and data models. |
 | **v2**  | Combined API (DB + Backend) and Frontend | Cohesive technical specifications that cover the entire application stack. |
 | **v3**  | Custom combinations with templates | Tailored technical specifications based on user-defined templates, ensuring relevant details are captured. |

+**Version Explanations:**
+- **v1**: Provides comprehensive specifications for each component, allowing for independent development.
+- **v2**: Offers a cohesive view of the entire application stack, ensuring all components work together.
+- **v3**: Allows for tailored specifications based on user-defined templates, enhancing relevance.

 ### Code Generation